-Protocols Software Limited and its predecessor Protocols Lawyers Software limited were formed to develop applications designed to systemise processes used by Lawyers.
-The current directors have been involved since the company was formed and worked together on the initial brief for the Protocols Convey application.
+Protocols Software Limited and its predecessor Protocols Lawyers Software Limited were formed to develop applications designed to systemise processes used by Lawyers.
+The current director has been involved since the company was formed and worked with the late Jim Simpson on the initial brief for the Protocols Convey application.

 The company brings together legal and I.T. professionals who contribute to the mapping of a process and its conversion to user friendly computer applications which chart and automate time-consuming tasks.
 The applications are thoroughly tested by specialist software testers and also extensively trialled in practice.
 The emphasis is on developing step by step programmes which eliminate human error and securely lead the user from the initial opening of a file to a final client report and file closing.

 The applications designed by Protocols are ideal for those starting in practice or firms who do not have computer based systems for processes like conveyancing.
 The systems free up Principal time and allow many more transactions to be processed in less time by fewer and less experienced staff.
 Transactions are clearly charted and can be taken over at any point by a new staff member.
 The systems are designed to maximise productivity and streamline organisational workflow.

 Angus graduated from Wellington Institute of Technology with a Bachelor of Information Technology and has over 24 years of experience in commercial software architecture, design, development and people management.
 He has worked predominately in the financial services and online internet sectors delivering various sized solutions using a multitude of technologies.